bmw-software-engineering/lobster/packages/lobster-tool-codebeamer/README.md

 * Additionally, you can specify the schema and references:

-  1. Specify the kind of trace to be generated (optional, defaults to Requirement) using the --schema argument, or configure it in the config file.
+  1. Specify the schema of trace to be generated (optional, defaults to Requirement) using the --schema argument, or configure it in the config file.
   2. Configure the 'refs' upstream reference (optional) using --config or specify directly via command line.